ool-mddo/netomox-exp/README.md

 Convert specified layer topology to clab-topo.yaml for container-lab

 * GET `/topologies/<network>/<snapshot>/topology/<layer>/containerlab_topology`
-  * NOTE: Namespace are converted (Initialize convert table at first)
   * NOTE: It returns json data.
 Convert it to yaml using other tool

 ```shell